 Beginning in July 2019, Medford joined more than 90 other Massachusetts municipalities that have passed ordinances to phase-out thin-film plastic bags from retail establishments throughout the city.
 The idea for the ordinance emerged from a group of Medford High School students who created an online petition calling for the elimination of plastic bags in the city, which received more than 600 Medford resident signatures.
 The ordinance was drafted in collaboration with the Law Department, Building Department, Health Department, Office of Energy & Environment, and the Mayor’s Office.
 It was passed unanimously by the City Council and signed by Mayor Stephanie Muccini Burke.

 Plastic bags provided at retail outlets in the United States are often only used once before being thrown away, and are rarely recycled, typically ending up in the environment as litter and harming wildlife.
-Scientists estimate that it takes hundreds of years for them to biodegrade or break down.
-By switching to reusable checkout bags, together we are reducing the number of plastic and paper bags that are burned, used, discarded, and littered.
+Scientists estimate that it takes hundreds of years for them to break down.
+By switching to reusable checkout bags, we are reducing the number of plastic and paper bags that are burned, used, discarded, and littered.

 The ordinance specifically prohibits thin-film plastic bags to be given out by retail establishments in Medford.
 Thin-film plastic bags are defined in the ordinance as bags made of plastic that is less than 4 mil thickness (4/1000th of an inch).

 A customer can use any bag that they take to the store.